citizenspress/osbcu/content/english/materials/strike-pay-faq.md

 ## How much is strike pay?

 Strike pay is $300/week for 20 hours of strike duties.
 Strike pay is not taxable income.

-Full-time members must perform 20 hours of strike duties a week.
-Shifts are four hours long, Monday to Friday.
+Normal picket shifts are four (4) hours per day, five (5) days per week, Monday to Friday.

-Full-time members are asked to complete one 4 hour shift a day for a total of five shifts a week (20 hours).
+Members are asked to complete one 4-hour shift a day for a total of five shifts a week (20 hours).

-Part-time and casual members are also welcome and encouraged to perform 20 hours of strike duties a week if possible and receive full strike pay and may perform fewer hours for a pro- rated amount if they are unable to perform 20 hours a week.
+Members may perform fewer hours for a pro-rated strike pay based on hours picketed if they are unable to perform20 hours a week.

+For further clarity, members who are unable to perform a minimum of twenty (20) hours per week of picket duty for a reason other than illness are eligible to be paid a pro-rated amount of picket pay, based on hours picketed.
+Members who provide satisfactory explanation (proof) of illness shall be eligible for payment for the missed shift(s) due to the illness, subject to the approval of the Strikes Benefit Committee.

 ## How do I qualify for strike pay?